Terms and Conditions of Kentzler Kaschner Dental GmbH

 4. Prices, payments, offsetting

 (1) In the absence of a special agreement, the Seller's prices shall apply ex works and exclusive of loading, packaging, freight, unloading and customs duties or other statutory charges.
 VAT at the respective statutory rate shall be added to the prices.
+In the case of invoices for contractually agreed services that are invoiced without value-added tax (VAT), the seller reserves the right to subsequently calculate the applicable VAT at the legally valid rate, plus any statutory or regulatory surcharges, if the position of the tax authorities regarding the respective matter has changed or if an audit reveals such a requirement.

-(2) In the event that the applicable prices of the Seller's suppliers or other costs relating to the products offered by the Seller increase between the conclusion of the contract and delivery, the Seller shall be entitled to increase the agreed prices accordingly.
+(3) In the event that the applicable prices of the Seller's suppliers or other costs relating to the products offered by the Seller increase between the conclusion of the contract and delivery, the Seller shall be entitled to increase the agreed prices accordingly.

-(4) If it becomes apparent after the conclusion of the contract that the Seller's claim for payment is or becomes endangered by the Buyer's lack of ability to pay, the Seller shall be entitled to declare all outstanding claims due and payable and to request the Buyer to perform the payment or simultaneously provide security with delivery.
+(5) If it becomes apparent after the conclusion of the contract that the Seller's claim for payment is or becomes endangered by the Buyer's lack of ability to pay, the Seller shall be entitled to declare all outstanding claims due and payable and to request the Buyer to perform the payment or simultaneously provide security with delivery.
 If the Buyer does not comply with such a request within a reasonable period of time, the Seller is entitled to claim damages and to withdraw from the contract.

-(5) Payments shall only be deemed to have been performed when the amount is finally available in one of the accounts specified by the Seller.
+(6) Payments shall only be deemed to have been performed when the amount is finally available in one of the accounts specified by the Seller.

 (7) If the Buyer defaults on a payment, relevant statutory provisions shall apply.